 Finally, you can use a transaction to read a consistent snapshot of the Datastore.
 This can be useful when multiple reads are needed to render a page or export data that must be consistent.
 These kinds of transactions are often called read-only transactions, since they perform no writes.
 Read-only single-group transactions never fail due to concurrent modifications, so you don't have to implement retries upon failure.
 However, XG transactions can fail due to concurrent modifications, so these should have retries.
 Committing and rolling back a read-only transaction are both no-ops.

 class Customer(db.Model): user = db.StringProperty() class Account(db.Model): """An Account has a Customer as its parent.""" address = db.PostalAddressProperty() balance = db.FloatProperty() def get_all_accounts(): """Returns a consistent view of the current user's accounts.""" accounts = for customer in Customer.all().filter('user =', users.get_current_user().user_id()): accounts.extend(Account.all().ancestor(customer)) return accounts

 Transactional task enqueuing

-You can enqueue a task as part of a Datastore transaction, such that the task is only enqueued—and guaranteed to be enqueued—if the transaction is committed successfully.
-If the transaction does not get committed, the task is guaranteed not to be enqueued.
-If the transaction does get committed, the task is guaranteed to be enqueued.
-Once enqueued, the task is not guaranteed to execute immediately, so the task is not atomic with the transaction.
+You can enqueue a task as part of a Datastore transaction, so that the task is only enqueued if the transaction is committed successfully.
+If the transaction does not get committed, the task is not enqueued.
+If the transaction does get committed, the task is enqueued.
+Once enqueued, the task will not execute immediately, so the task is not atomic with the transaction.
 Still, once enqueued, the task will retry until it succeeds.
 This applies to any task enqueued during a

 def do_something_in_transaction(...) taskqueue.add(url='/path/to/my/worker', transactional=True) ... db.run_in_transaction(do_something_in_transaction, ....)